 Phase 2a: Draft Land Use Alternatives.
 This is a technical exercise to create the land use alternatives that will be evaluated in the EIS in relationship to a "no change in policy" alternative.
-These alternatives will be based on the Council's vision and outreach to the community through events such as deep dives where community members respond to data on a range of topics.
+These alternatives will be based on the Council's vision and outreach to the community.

 Phase 2b: Analyze and Lay the Foundation.
 This is a technical exercise ensuring that language and policies are consistent with the City Council direction and priorities across elements.
-The community will be engaged in this phase through a variety of means that will build a foundational understanding of the City's current situation and needs for future updates to related plans.
+The community will be engaged in this phase through datawalks and outreach that will build a foundational understanding of the City's current situation.